TheKrowi/Krowi_AchievementFilter/Changelogs/Wago.io.md

 # Changelog
 All notable changes to this project will be documented in this file.

+## 9.2.5.38.0 - 2022-08-10
+### Added
+- Data manager that can be opened by clicking on the achievement points in the header to show/hide characters in/from the header tooltip, no ElvUI skin yet
+- Dynamic obtainability (replaces the previous yes/no obtainable flag which opens new possibilities) - NOT ALL DATA UPDATED YET, 7% special ones to do
+- Fated Raids Calendar events and reminders for EU and US (no CN data available at this point)

+### Changed
+- Most BlizzCon achievements are marked obtainable again although expensive!
+- Salute to StarCraft and Herald of Flames are marked as unobtainable

+### WotLK Classic
+- First port from retail
+- All features except event reminders, world map button and data manager are ported
+- Classic, TBC and WotLK achievements and categories adjusted and dynamic obtainability added
+- Cata, MoP, WoD, Legion, BfA and SL categories removed
+- Realm First! achievements and categories adjusted and dynamic obtainability added
+- PvP achievements and categories adjusted and dynamic obtainability added

 ## 9.2.5.37.0 - 2022-08-01
 ### Added
 - Faction icon in front of characters in the achievement window header tooltip (enabled by default)